hongshuochen/EE599-HW4/README.md

              \
               6
   ```
-  Expecteation output: 4 (the path is 6-5-2-1-3, and it passes the tree root.)
+  Expected output: 4 (the path is 6-5-2-1-3, and it passes the tree root.)

   Example - 2:
   Input: